 One Family Scholars

 The One Family Scholars program provides individualized academic and career coaching to single parents with low incomes in college in Massachusetts.
-One Family Scholars receive scholarships to cover direct costs of college (such as tuition, fees, books, and technology) as well as indirect costs of college (such as childcare, transportation, and living expenses).
+One Family Scholars also receive scholarship funds to help cover direct costs of college (such as tuition, fees, books, and technology) as well as indirect costs of college (such as childcare, transportation, and living expenses).

 Scroll down to learn more or read about the impact of the One Family Scholars program here.